 Witty, bright and razorsharp; Angelica Schuyler was born in 1756

-She grew up to be a force of nature; shining incandescent at the sumptuous parties held at her parents mansion.
-So it’s hardly surprising that with this personality not to mention looks, wealth and her powerfully politically placed parents, suitors were lining up for Angelica.
+She grew up to be a force of nature.
+Shining incandescent at the sumptuous parties held at her parents mansion.
+So it’s hardly surprising that thanks to her mega watt personality, not to mention looks, wealth and her powerfully politically placed parents, suitors were lining up for Angelica.

 And yet the man she choose was one nobody could have guessed.

 John Church was a roguish Englishman now residing in America.
-The reasons for his transatlantic move were foggy at best, with rumours rife that Church had killed a man in a duel/was in mountainous debt in his native England.
+The reasons for his transatlantic move were foggy at best and downright shady AF at worst!
+With rumours rife that Church had killed a man in a duel and was in mountainous debt in his native England.
 Troubling?
 Yes.
 But none of this mattered because John Church supplied arms to the American Revolutionary cause.

-Unsurprisingly Daddy Schuyler wasn’t exactly thrilled at his eldest daughters choice in men.
-But the heart wants what it wants and teenagers are dumb; so Church and Angelica exchanged love letters in secret; before in 1777 they took the plunge and eloped.
+Unsurprisingly Daddy Schuyler wasn’t exactly thrilled at his eldest daughters choice in a men.
+Espically as she was incredibly young and about to get mixed up with a sketchy suitor.
+But the heart wants what it wants (and teenagers are want to make terrible life choices) so Church and Angelica exchanged love letters in secret.
+Not long after, in 1777 they took the plunge and eloped.
 A year later Angelica was pregnant with the couples first child.